Afghans in the Netherlands: Population

 For a total of 40,064 persons (21,482 men, 18,582 women).
 This represented more than eight times the 1996 total of 4,916 persons.
 The proportion of persons of second-generation background increased from 7.7% to 21% over the same period; the rest of the growth was due to immigration.
 2010 was the first year since 2003 that population growth by immigration exceeded population growth by natural increase.
 As with other migrant ethnic groups, their age structure is skewed towards young people—90% are younger than 45, a similar proportion to Turkish, Iranian, and Somali migrants, but much higher than the equivalent figure of 60% in the native Dutch population.

-Proportion

-As of 2011, Dutch people of Afghan origin were the fifth largest Asian community after those of Turkish, Indonesian, Chinese and Iraqi origin.
-Newer data from 2021 shows that the number has been overtaken by those of Syrian and Indian descent.

 Integration and community

 According to a publication by Harry van den Tillaart in 2000, the educational level of Afghan migrants in the country is relatively high.
 A high proportion of second generation Afghan immigrant pupils attended HAVO/VWO schools, 42 percent (by comparison, that of Turkish immigrant pupils was 22 percent).
 A 2004 study published by Statistics Netherlands (CBS) concluded that there were no major problems regarding integration of Afghans in the Netherlands.
 It concluded that:

 Another study in 2017 found that Dutch Afghans (and Dutch Iranians) fared better in school than other foreign backgrounds and almost as well as native Dutch.
 22% of Dutch Afghans finished a HBO or WO programme, which are the highest degrees in the Dutch education system, as of 2003.

 Afghan migrants to the Netherlands have founded roughly 130 different associations, mostly aimed at maintaining Afghan culture in the Netherlands and providing charitable assistance—especially materials like blankets, food, and furniture—to people and non-governmental organisations in Afghanistan.
 Afghans form a relatively heterogeneous group both socially and ethnically, with representation of speakers of various languages of Afghanistan and representatives of various political factions in Afghanistan ranging from communists to democrats and Islamic activists; within organisations, most prefer to work with people of a similar background.

 A 2003 study showed that Dutch Afghans feel less discriminated against compared to other minority groups.
 Additionally they were very positive about the prospects they get in the Netherlands, with only Dutch Yugoslavs having a higher rate according to the study.
 While those that are second generation immigrants have strongly identify with both Dutch and Afghan identities compared to the first generation, they remain attached to activities of Afghan origin, such as news of Afghanistan or listening to Afghan music.